 Author: Tyler Kearn

-Tyler Kearn is a senior Economics major.
+Tyler Kearn is a junior Economics major.
 He can be reached at firstname.lastname@example.org.

 This article has been archived, for more requests please contact us via the support system.